sinclr4/NHSUKMCP-Python/README.md

 Once configured in Claude Desktop, you can ask questions like:

-- "What NHS organization types are available?"
+- "What NHS organisation types are available?"
 - "Find pharmacies near postcode SW1A 1AA"
 - "Show me GP practices within 5 miles of London"
 - "What's the nearest hospital to coordinates 51.5074, -0.1278?"